Clone me on GitHub

 LOC

 The LOE/LOC column shows the ratio of lines of explanation to lines of code.
 The goal is to reach a ratio of 1.0 for every book, meaning each line of code is matched by a line of explanation.
-Green means the book is close to that goal, yellow means it is getting there, and red means more writing is needed.
+Green (≥ 0.75) means the book is close to that goal, yellow (≥ 0.50) means it is getting there, orange (≥ 0.25) means significant writing remains, and red (< 0.25) means the book is mostly code with little explanation so far.

 Plan 9